How to Treat Ulcers in Koi & Stop Them Coming Back (2022 Guide)

 Ulcers themselves are not contagious, and if other koi are healthy, the bacteria which is causing infection should not be easily contracted by other fish.
 However, if the cause of ulceration is parasites, such as flukes, they can be spreads between stock and cause new wounds to appear.
 As well as this, a sick fish with ulcers will be very stressed in general, so quarantining can be a useful practice for faster treatment and a safer recovery period – especially if water conditions are also poor.

 Since koi carp are fairly large in comparison to other fish, it can be difficult to provide an effective quarantine environment and often requires the use of a specialist holding tank.
 Stock tanks or holding tanks are a good option for temporary quarantine as they allow you to more easily manage medication and keep an eye on recovery.
 If the ulceration is particularly bad, possibly internal, antibiotics may be required to treat the underlying infection.
-In this instance, having the sick fish in a separate tank ensures the antibiotic treatment is provided to just the sick fish, and is not able to disrupt the natural eco-system of the main pond.
+In this instance, having the sick fish in a separate tank ensures the antibiotic treatment is provided to just the sick fish, and is not able to disrupt the natural ecosystem of the main pond.

 A final advantage of having a quarantine environment is you will be able to add new arrivals, such as fish and plants, to the tank before adding to your main pond.
 This provides a time-frame to evaluate the new stock and make sure they’re free from parasites, eggs, and harmful bacteria.
-A quarantine period of 3-4 weeks is good pratice, as this is the average incubation period of many common parasites which can cause infection.
+A quarantine period of 3-4 weeks is good practice, as this is the average incubation period of many common parasites which can cause infection.

 Treating Koi Ulcers & Slowing Infection (5-Step Guide)